khng300/get-image-glsl/README.md

 # Developper notes / design choices

-For any error, use the crash() macro.
+For any error, use the crash() macro defined in `common.h`.
 Do not hesitate to crash as soon as something goes wrong, rather than passing around return values.